william-denault/cebmf_torch/docs/source/theoretical_background.rst

 and the closely related Empirical Bayes Normal Means (EBNM) problems that are used as building blocks.

-Empirical Bayes Nornal Means (EBNM)
+Empirical Bayes Normal Means (EBNM)
 -----------------------------------

 Before describing EBMF, we first describe the simpler EBNM problem.